The Chamber has four overall economic development goals:

 - Supporting international business

 This website provides overall information about Irvine as a business location to provide factual data to companies considering moving to Irvine as well as to existing businesses that need data as part of their business development programs.

 In addition to the Website, Greater Irvine Chamber Economic Development offers the following programs that support the above goals:

 The umbrella for all of the Chamber’s Economic Development actions including business attraction, business retention, and workforce development.

 This member-powered special event is designed to help businesses grow – yours and others!

 FREE, interactive online webinars with guests, presentations, and best practices for your business including financing, entrepreneur and start-up tools and case studies, HR, public and private sector connections and resources.

 A series of webinars with industry professionals and export promotion agencies advising local exporters in the challenges of doing business in key global markets

 This productive and efficient arrangement is made possible by funding and support from the Irvine Hotel Improvement District (HID).
 Launched in 2002, the HID agreed to assess their sold hotel rooms an additional 2% of room rate.
 1.5% accrues to the Irvine Chamber to invest in economic development and tourism development programs that promote Irvine’s economic vitality.
 The remaining .5% accrues to the City of Irvine for support of local festivals and cultural activities.
 Today, sixteen hotels contribute to this HID assessment.
 The HID Advisory Board reviews and approves annual budgets and fund investments.

-The Irvine Chamber does not receive any City funding or any support from resident-generated tax base.
+The Greater Irvine Chamber does not receive any City funding or any support from resident-generated tax base.